Sanja Iveković: Early life and career

 Iveković was born in Zagreb in 1949, when it was still part of Yugoslavia under the rule of Marshal Josip Broz Tito.
+Her work in the 70s focused on feminism, with a gradual shift toward global politics of war after the 90s, following Croatia's independence.

 Iveković studied graphics at the Zagreb Academy of Fine Arts from 1968 to 1971.
 Her artistic career began during the Croatian Spring in the early 1970s when, together with other artists, she broke away from mainstream settings, pioneering video, conceptual photomontages and performance.
 Much of her work is centred on her own life and the place of women in today's society.
 She was the first artist in Croatia to label herself a feminist artist.
 She has been a key player at the Centre for Women's Studies in Zagreb since it opened in 1994.

 Iveković's activism extends beyond her art.
 She has founded or been engaged with Croatian women's organizations such as ELEKTRA-Women's Art Center, B.a.B.e., Autonomous Cultural Center—ATTACK!, Center for Women War Victims, and the Association of Feminists.
+For example, in her 2007 work Mohnfeld, she collaborated with Lezbor from Zagreb, Croatia, and with RAWA, the Revolutionary Association of the Women of Afghanistan.

 In 2023, she launched the Sanja Iveković Institute (ICI).

-Art work
+Artwork

 Since the beginning of her artistic career, Iveković has always been interested in the representation of women in society.
 Among her early works are "Double Life" (1975) where she pairs 66 photographs of her private life with similar shots of models in magazine advertisements, "Make Up-Make Down" (1978) with filmed or photographed self-portraits, and "General Alert: Soap Opera" (1995) produced for television.
 "Figure & Ground" (2006) depicts collages of female models looking like armed terrorists covered in blood and wearing military-inspired clothing from top designers.

 In Personal Cuts, which aired on prime-time Yugoslav national television in 1982, Sanja Iveković challenges the official narrative of socialism by juxtaposing state propaganda with personal gesture.
 Archival footage of mass rallies, monuments, and Tito’s speech is intercut with scenes of the artist cutting holes into a black stocking stretched over her face—evoking a homemade balaclava and a quiet act of resistance.

 "Women's House", an ongoing project since 1998, displays plaster casts of the faces of abused women arranged in a semicircle.
 "Women's House (Sunglasses)" is a series of posters, billboards, and magazine inserts, focusing on gender violence in postcommunist Croatia.